acailic/acailic.github.io/_notes/aws-cda-review-7.md

 • Remember the AWS Lambda limits
 • Use Layers where necessary
 • Avoid using recursive code, never have a Lambda function call itself
+### Questions
+- Which is NOT supported by AWS Lambda? - Docker
+- You have a Lambda function that will process data for 25 minutes before successfully completing it.
+The code is working fine on your machine, but in AWS Lambda it just fails with a "timeout" issue after 3 seconds.
+What should you do? - Run code elswhere
+- Your lambda function is invoked asynchronously and some events fail from being processed after 3 retries.
+You'd like to collect and analyze these events later on.
+What should do you? - This is good as SQS will hold the message for some days so we have time to consume it
+- You have enabled a Lambda DLQ to SNS but you don't see any events there even though you can tell from CloudWatch metrics that you have failures... what is the most likely reason? - Your IAM execution role for lambda is missing permissions
+- You have enabled the Lambda and X-Ray integration but it doesn't work.
+Why is that? - need to check iam permissions
+- You get the following exception: An error occurred (InvalidParameterValueException) when calling the UpdateFunctionCode operation: Unzipped size must be smaller than 262144000 bytes - The uncompressed zipe file exceeds AWS Lambda limits
+- You'd like to have a long string of 8 KB loaded in your Lambda code - Place it in code zip file
+- Every time you release a Lambda function version, it gets a new number and you have to manually update all the AWS components linked to your functions (event triggers etc...).
+What should you use? - use function aliases
+- You want to test out a new Lambda function version and ensure it can sustain production traffic.
+You are risk averse and don't want to take down your whole application.
+You should -Use aliases
+- You have an RDS instance and realize that every-time your AWS Lambda function is called, it re-establishes a connection to your database.
+You tell your developers to use a long live database connection string.
+They tell you... - Move the DB conneciton outside the function handler
+- Your Lambda function must use the Node.js drivers to connect to your RDS PostgreSQL database in your VPC.
+As such, how do you bundle your Lambda function to add the dependencies? - Put the function and the dependencies in on folder and zip them together
+- How do you declare a Lambda function with AWS CloudFormation? - upload all the code as zip to S3 and refer the object in AWS::Lambda::Function block.
+- You would like to deploy a Lambda function globally so that requests are filtered at the AWS edge locations.
+Which Lambda deployment mode do you need? - Lambda@Edge
+- What is the best way to store temporary files for your Lambda functions that will be discarded when the function stops running? - Use the local directory /tmp
+- You are looking to invoke an AWS Lambda function every hour (similar to a cron job) in a serverless way.
+Which event source should you use for your AWS Lambda function?- CloudWatch events https://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html
+- How can a Lambda function be integrated with an ALB?- With a target group
+- A Lambda function invoked by S3 Events has been doing some duplicate logging into CloudWatch Logs with the same request ID.
+Why? -function failed and retries happened
+- Which of the following service does NOT require an event source mapping? -SNS, its asynchrounous
+- What is the best way to send the result of an asynchronous Lambda function to SQS? -Use destination
+- A Python dependency takes 5 minutes to natively compile for Lambda and therefore deployments have been really slow.
+What do you suggest? -Create a lambda layer
+-